1) Why did you select accounting as your profession?

 - Expenses occurred faster than the agreed upon prepayments

 - An error caused by posting an amount to a wrong account

 - The amount of checks written exceeded the positive amount in the Cash account

 - Continuing to amortize or depreciate an asset after its balance has reached zero

-86) Define what is Bad debt expense?
+86) What is Bad debt expense?

 A Bad debt expense is the amount of an account receivable that is considered to NOT be collectible.

-87) Explain what is the Master Account?
+87) What is the Master Account?